ShantiAshram/ShantiAshram/README.md

    git push origin fix-issue-XXX
    ```

-7. Open a pull request (PR) from your fork to the main repository.
-Be sure to describe your changes and reference the issue you're fixing.
+7. Make a pull request.

+   Format title: “[SAW-ticket#] - Short Description”

+   Merge requests cannot be approved by the contributor, they have to be approved by another member.

+   Add the pull request link to the ticket comments

+   Move the ticket to code review so members know it is ready for review.

+   Fix any review changes and go back to step 4 until it's approved.

    Once your PR is reviewed and accepted, your changes will be merged into the main repository.

 ## Contributing